-Indicators, Targets & Strategies for the success of Our Environment Environment 16 - Waste reduction & recycling Indicators, Targets & Strategies In the Directions of becoming ...
-Baseline data for successful performance No specific Targets or Strategies have yet been established for No baseline data have yet this Direction.
-However, some been established specifically Strategies which are closely Regenerative by design in for this Direction. integrated with this Direction 16 consumption & However, baseline data are Env are incorporated into the plan production. available for this Direction under: under the Targets and Econ01.09 Strategies listed at left.
-Econ01.09.01
+Indicators, Targets & Strategies for the success of Our Environment Envir ronment 16 - Waste reduction & recyc ling Indicators, Targets & Strategies for successful performance In the Directions of becoming Baseline data No specific Targets or Strategies have yet been established for this Direction.
+However, some Strategies which are closely integrated with this Direction are incorporated into the plan under: Econ01.09 Econ01.09.01 Regenerative by design in Env 16 consumption & production.
+No baseline data have yet been established specifically for this Direction.
+However, baseline data are available for this Direction under the Targets and Strategies listed at left.